Generic selectors

 Christ Goes to Prepare a Place for Us

-14:1 “Let not your heart be troubled.
-You believe in God; believe also in Me.
+14:1 “Let not your heart be troubled; you believe in God, believe also in Me.

-14:2 In My Father’s house are many dwelling places; if it were otherwise, I would have told you.
-I am going to prepare a place for you.
+14:2 “In My Father’s house are many mansions; if it were not so, I would have told you.
+I go to prepare a place for you.

-14:3 And if I go and prepare a place for you, I will come again and receive you to Myself; so that where I am, you may be also.
+14:3 “And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also.

 Christ is the Way, the Truth, and the Life

-14:4 And where I am going you know, and the way you know.”
+14:4 “And where I go you know, and the way you know.”

-14:7 If you had known Me, you would have known My Father also.
-But from this time forward, you know Him and have seen Him.”
+14:7 “If you had known Me, you would have known My Father also; and from now on you know Him and have seen Him.”

-14:11 Believe Me that I am in the Father and the Father is in Me; but if not, believe Me because of the works themselves.
+14:11 “Believe Me that I am in the Father and the Father in Me, or else believe Me for the sake of the works themselves.

-14:13 And whatever you shall ask in My name, this will I do that the Father may be glorified in the Son.
+14:13 “And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.

-14:14 If you ask anything in My name, I will do it.
+14:14 “If you ask anything in My name, I will do it.

 Christ Will Send the Comforter

-14:16 And I will ask the Father, and He shall give you another Comforter, that it may be with you throughout the age:
+14:16 “And I will pray the Father, and He will give you another Helper, that it may abide with you forever–

-14:18 I will not leave you orphans; I will come to you.
+14:18 “I will not leave you orphans; I will come to you.

 God & Jesus Abide in Us & We in Christ

-14:23 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him.
+14:23 Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.

 Promise of the Peace of Jesus Christ

-14:27 Peace I leave with you; My peace I give to you; not as the world gives do I give it to you.
-Let not your heart be troubled, nor let it fear.
+14:27 “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
+Let not your heart be troubled, neither let it be afraid.

-14:28 You have heard Me say to you that I am going away, and that I will come to you again.
-If you loved Me, you would have rejoiced that I said, ‘I am going to the Father’ because My Father is greater than I.
+14:28 “You have heard Me say to you, ‘I am going away and coming back to you.’
+If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.

-14:29 And now I have told you before it happens, so that when it comes to pass, you may believe.
+14:29 “And now I have told you before it comes, that when it does come to pass, you may believe.

 JOHN 15